Updated: 2 days ago

 8 Victoria Warehouse

-For a more industrial/urban feel Victoria Warehouse is a unique experience for your ceremony and reception.
+For a more industrial/urban feel for your Manchester wedding Victoria Warehouse is a unique experience for your ceremony and reception.

 The venue is licenced to hold civil ceremonies in 2 contemporary and stylish spaces: The Bays and The Cotton Sheds.

 9 Manchester Art Gallery